aws-samples/amazon-ecs-gmsa/ecs-deployments/instance-domain-join.md

 ```

 ## 3. Create and join gMSA AD security group (Optional)
+*Before proceeding further, you need to wait for the domain join SSM document execution.
+You can check the status in SSM Runcommand or under State manager.*

 *If the AD security group exists already prior to domain join, the worker instance will be added to that security group during domain join.
 Otherwise, you need to execute this document to create and join AD.
 AD security group creation shouldn't be executed concurrently.
 Concurrent execution will result into duplicate AD group creation.
 Hence this needs to be run one instance at a time.
 This SSM document shoudn't be attached to autoscaling group*

 ```powershell